 1. Go to the Scratch website(scratch.mit.edu).

-2. Click "Create" in the top navigationbar to start a new project.
+2. Click "Create" in the top navigation bar to start a new project.

 3. Start coding!